 Insurance typically covers "Conjoint Therapy" (90847) which is not Couples Therapy.
 Conjoint therapy is used to bring in a partner or family member to facilitate the therapy for an individual client who has a billable diagnosis, such as depression or anxiety.
 In Couples Therapy, neither partner is the "identified patient."
 Both partners are there to work on issues in the relationship that are causing distress.

-Subsequent sessions may vary between 60-120 min depending on need.
+Subsequent sessions may vary between 60-90 min depending on need and will be discussed prior to scheduling.
 Insurance doesn't pay for this level of therapy for couples.

 How can therapy help me?

 A number of benefits are available from participating in therapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals and values

 - Finding resolution to the issues or concerns that led you to seek therapy